EyuelMathewos/NetflixClone/README.md

 # Netflix Clone

-## ⚠️⚠️⚠️CATION⚠️⚠️⚠️ This is not Clone it is a personal Project made all by my self.
+## ⚠️⚠️⚠️ Attention ⚠️⚠️⚠️ This is not a Clone of some one Project.
+It is my personal Project made all by my self.
 This Project is a simplified Fron-End Clone of Netflix.
 It is made with React, Redux, Redux-Saga & Styled with Styled-compnents 💅🏾.
 I watched videos made by youtuber called Daniel Zuzevich cool video to watch & make changes to my needs design persentation of content of a page also i made my own slider, watch, Video Streaming, Autenticaion....<br />
 ## This project is a working progress with many featurs than most of netflix clone made.